 Every year we welcome over 40 potential new members of the teaching profession to undertake up to two days observation and participation in the Highdown community, working with staff and students and gaining a valuable insight into the profession.

-If you are considering a position on one of the many routes into teaching and would like to visit Highdown, please do not hesitate to contact the main school office to discuss further.
+If you are considering a position on one of the many routes into teaching and would like to visit Highdown, please do not hesitate to contact the main school office to discuss further (firstname.lastname@example.org).

 Routes into teaching include school direct or university PGCE courses.
 For more general information about getting into teaching, please visit the DfE Get into Teaching website.

-Highdown School and Sixth Form Centre is currently a partner school with Reading School for School Direct places for the 2015/16 cohort, working with 15 training teachers in the following subject areas: English, Mathematics, Science, Modern Foreign Languages, Design and Technology, History, Religious Studies, Physical Education and Business Studies.
+Highdown School and Sixth Form Centre is currently a partner school with the Wokingham Federation for School Direct places for the 2020/21 cohort.
+Places are available in the following subject areas: English, Mathematics, Science, Modern Foreign Languages, Design and Technology, History, Geography, Art, Religious Studies and Physical Education.
+Use this link to obtain the latest places available http://wokinghamfederation.co.uk/school-direct/.

 What should you do?

-Check availability of School Direct places through UCAS, Reading School or University of Reading.
+- Check availability of School Direct places through UCAS, Wokingham Federation (JBushell@bulmershe.wokingham.sch.uk) or University of Reading.

 What happens next?